Back to GTM checklist

 Open tactical detail

-Start with founder-led pilots only.
-Define the unlock milestones now: minimum DPA and procurement pack, at least one usable proof or permissioned case-study path, and explicit founder sign-off on what broader selling is allowed to promise.
+Start with founder-led trial customers only.
+Then agree the checkpoints that let us widen the door: basic legal and data-protection documents, at least one usable proof story or case-study path, and founder sign-off on what the sales team is allowed to promise.